 Congratulations to our students, parents, teachers, and principals for their hard work.
 I am very excited about what the coming years will bring with continued progress towards our goals as we further dedicate ourselves to our school improvement initiatives.

 Scott M. Roper

-Assistant Superintendent of Curriculum, Instruction, and Technology
+Assistant Superintendent of Curriculum, Instruction, Assessment, & Technology